South Coast Walks & Historical Sites

 Housed in a modern building on a hillside overlooking Namariyama Bay, the Nanki Shirahama Marriott Hotel is a 6-minute walk from the white sands of Shirarahama Beach and 2 km from Heisogen Park.
 Modern rooms have flat-screen TVs and desks.
 The hotel offers a grill-style restaurant with bay views and fresh seafood dishes; a breakfast buffet is available.
 Other amenities include an outdoor pool with a sundeck, plus indoor and outdoor hot spring baths.

 The Rihga Gran Kyoto is a swish brand new hotel opening in July 2020 very conveniently located just a 3 minute walk south of Kyoto’s main station.
 It isn’t far from the Ko-ji area which contains the city’s oldest buildings, and is also within easy walking distance of the Nishiki-koji street food market.
-The photos on our website are computer generated – we’ll add real ones when they are available.
+Please note the rooms compact.
+We hope the photos convey this.
+Everything is new and comfortable but storage space is limited and some organisation may be required for two people sharing a room.

 Set on a wooded hillside, the Enakyo Grand Hotel offers views of the Kiso River and Ena Gorge.
 Laid-back rooms provide flat-screen TVs, minifridges and tea making facilities, as well as views of the gorge.
 Amenities consist of a casual restaurant with sweeping river views, along with a cosy bar, a tea lounge, and a communal, gender-segregated bathhouse offering open-air soaking pools with natural hot spring water.